Planning Guide: Wood Decks

 Regardless of how you finish your wood deck, maintenance is essential—and, in some cases, as easy as wielding a broom.

-Seasonally, sweep away leaves, needles, twigs and branches.
+Sweep away leaves, needles, twigs and branches.
 Remove debris buildup between boards; it can impede ventilation, causing moisture and standing water to remain on the surface and aid mildew growth.

-Annually, clean thoroughly with deck detergent from a home center or hardware store.
+Clean thoroughly with deck detergent from a home center or hardware store.
 Mix according to label instructions and spray on, then let stand 10 to 15 minutes.
 Use a stiff brush to remove stubborn dirt and grime.

 After cleaning, allow two to three days for drying.
 If you decide to refresh or change your color, apply stain followed by at least one coat of waterproof sealer.